pmnord/dota-user-search/README.md

 ### Notes

-This project has definitely showed me the limitations of working with a small number of API calls - I would like to add further search refinement and player details, but it would require many more calls to the API
+This project has shown me the limitations of working with a small number of API calls - I would like to add further search refinement and player details, but it would require many more calls to the API
 - For example, showing the user a player's performance stats compared to the average player performance - which would recall a separate API call for each hero to get the average performance